Manecas1221212/romance/chapter_18.md

 Andrew moved back home.

 Not because he forgave her.
 Not because he believed her.
-But because Ben's couch had a shelf life and the lawyers said splitting up during an active investigation looked suspicious.
+But because he couldn't stay on Ben's couch forever, and because the kids needed him.
+Because maintaining some semblance of normalcy mattered, even if it was a lie.

 So they became roommates in their own home.
 Polite strangers who shared children and a mortgage.

 Andrew didn't believe Jessica had killed herself.
-He'd said as much, late one night when he couldn't sleep.
-"She was planning things.
-Excited about projects.
-People don't do that when they're suicidal."
+He'd told Anna this late one night when he couldn't sleep, voice tight with something that might have been grief or accusation.
+"She was making plans.
+Talking about projects she was excited about.
+People who are suicidal don't do that."

 He slept in the guest room with the door locked.